coveo/source.coveo.com/_posts/2018-12-05-coveo-for-sitecore-5-product-manager-blog.md

 ## Compatibility

 Are you using Sitecore xConnect, Sitecore Experience Accelerator (SXA), or Sitecore Commerce?
-We supports the most popular Sitecore features and modules.
+We support the most popular Sitecore features and modules.

 Are you deploying in Azure Web Applications or in your private server farm?
 We support all Sitecore deployment scenarios.